Admitting He Feels ‘Unwelcome,’ Trump Finds New Ways to Offend the British

-Donald Trump was invited to a state visit to the U.K. just one week into his presidency, but as he cultivated a feud with one of our closest allies, the trip was repeatedly delayed due to the threat of massive protests, and downgraded to a “working visit” – meaning Trump would be denied his golden carriage ride.
+Donald Trump was invited to a state visit to the U.K. just one week into his presidency, but as he cultivated a feud with one of our closest allies, the trip was repeatedly delayed due to the threat of massive protests, and downgraded to a “working visit” — meaning Trump would be denied his golden-carriage ride.

 Trump couldn’t let this humiliation stand, so he found a way to ensure that the headlines during his trip would focus on his scorching attacks, not the insults hurled at him by large swaths of the British public.

-Just after he dined at the family home of Sir Winston Churchill in Oxfordshire – the first in a series of stops designed to keep him from protesters – the Rupert Murdoch-owned newspaper The Sun published an interview in which he bashed Prime Minister Theresa May’s Brexit plan, suggested her rival Boris Johnson would make a great prime minister, and blamed his old foe Sadiq Khan, the mayor of London, for terrorism in the city.
+Just after he dined at the family home of Sir Winston Churchill in Oxfordshire — the first in a series of stops designed to keep him from protesters — the Rupert Murdoch–owned newspaper the Sun published an interview in which he bashed Prime Minister Theresa May’s Brexit plan, suggested her rival Boris Johnson would make a great prime minister, and blamed his old foe Sadiq Khan, the mayor of London, for terrorism in the city.

-He also lamented that immigrants are stealing Europe’s culture, his clearest articulation of white nationalist rhetoric since he complained about the loss of our “beautiful” Confederate monuments.
+He also lamented that immigrants are stealing Europe’s culture, his clearest articulation of white-nationalist rhetoric since he complained about the loss of our “beautiful” Confederate monuments.

 “I think what has happened to Europe is a shame,” Trump said.
 “Allowing the immigration to take place in Europe is a shame.
 I think it changed the fabric of Europe and, unless you act very quickly, it’s never going to be what it was and I don’t mean that in a positive way.
 So I think allowing millions and millions of people to come into Europe is very, very sad.
 I think you are losing your culture.
 Look around.
 You go through certain areas that didn’t exist ten or 15 years ago.”